Amazon Business Wholesale: Operator Guide

 Build a customer feedback automation pipeline for your Amazon store.
 This guide shows how to use agentcentral to collect, analyze, and act on feedback with AI.

-- Amazon Competitor Analysis for Operators
+- Sponsored Amazon Ads Explained for Operators and AI Agents

 Connect Amazon seller data to your AI client.

-agentcentral gives Claude, ChatGPT, OpenClaw, Cursor, and other MCP clients structured access to Amazon Ads, Seller Central, inventory, orders, catalog, ranking, finance, and fulfillment data.
+agentcentral gives Claude, ChatGPT, OpenClaw, Cursor, and other MCP clients structured access to Amazon Ads, Seller Central, inventory, orders, catalog, finance, and fulfillment data.